Programs in the Department of Management

 Students may pursue a Management major with a concentration in Human Resource Management or Operations Management.
 A 24-credit minor is also available in Management for non-business majors.
 Additionally, related majors can be pursued in International business or Entrepreneurship.
 SCSU students' success in graduate school also is noteworthy, with a significant number completing MBA degrees.

-A full description of the program and the courses offered are located at:
+Information on the programs and courses offered is located at: